-As we strive to take better care of our water resources, all growers would do well to be mindful of the effects of nutrient leaching and the benefits of good fertilizer practice, says Andrew Wilson, technical manager for fertilizers.
+As we strive to take better care of our water resources, all growers would do well to be mindful of the effects of nutrient leaching and the benefits of good fertilizer practice, says Andrew Wilson, ICL Technical Manager for Fertilizers.
 In a bid to stay one step ahead of likely future legislation in regard to N leaching, ICL has taken the necessary steps to replace Calcium Nitrate Ca (NO3)2 in all its growing media mixes.

 Employing our Osmocote controlled release fertilizer (CRF) and quality slow release technologies we have developed two new base fertilisers – Osmocote N and Osmoform High N – to help optimise plant quality and nutrient efficiency by minimising nutrient losses.